gabrielcessil/CNN_SinglePhase/README.md

-# Deep Learning Surrogate for Lattice Boltzmann Method (LBM) Simulations
+# Deep Learning for Lattice Boltzmann Method (LBM) Simulations in Porous Media

 ## Overview
 This repository provides a PyTorch-based training pipeline for developing deep learning surrogates of Lattice Boltzmann Method (LBM) simulations.